 Let’s consider a 550 gr. bullet with a 0.350 ballistic coefficient being shot out of a .45-90 caliber 34” barrel rifle at 1250 fps.
 If the rifle is sighted to hit dead on at 100 yds., a ballistic calculator will indicate an additional bullet drop of 165 MOA at 1000 yds.
 Using the simple sight formula noted earlier, the rear mount would have to be adjusted up a minimum of 0.33” to compensate for the bullet drop.
 Hence, a short scope around 23” or shorter will not work with normal height scope blocks.
 The combination of the short length and the scope tilt necessary for 1000 yd shooting would result in the scope image being partially or completely blocked by the muzzle end of the barrel.

-I’ve covered and discussed several options for “scoping” a BPCR, including USA made top-of-the-line modern day replicas, mixing and matching original models with silhouette legal mounts or with modern copies of legal mounts, and a couple of imported models.
-If money is not an option, in my opinion, the best solution is a MVA scope with D.Z.
-Arms mounts.
-Lower cost solutions include the standard MVA scopes and mounts and the MVA B- Series scope and mounts.
-The lowest cost commercially available solution that I would recommend is the Leatherwood/D.Z.
-Arms setup from Buffalo Arms discussed earlier.
-The only other items required to install the scope and mounts are the correct scope blocks and the option of an adapter rail for the modern Browning or Winchester BPCRs.
-Buffalo Arms sells the Leatherwood scope blocks separately, or blocks to fit just about any rifle and mounts can be purchased from Steve Earle (see Steve’s contact information in the following section).
+I’ve covered and discussed several options for “scoping” a BPCR, including USA made top-of-the-line modern day replicas, mixing and matching original models with silhouette legal mounts or with modern copies of legal mounts,and a couple of imported models.
+If money is not an option, in my opinion, the best solutions are a MVA scope with D.Z.
+Arms mounts or a complete D.Z.
+Arms setup with scope and mounts.
+Lower cost solutions include the standard MVA scopes and mounts and the MVA B-Series scope and mounts.
+The lowest cost available solution that I would recommend is the Leatherwood with D.Z.
+Arms mounts along with the D.Z.
+Arms sliding locking ring.
+The only other items required to install the scope and mounts are the correct scope blocks (bases) and the option of an adapter rail discussed earlier from Steve Earle for the modern Browning or Winchester BPCRs..

 In Closing & References